gcho91/team-tmnt/README.md

 ```

 Note the --save option, which ensures that this version is saved to your bower.json file.
 * Run `grunt bower-install` so that grunt includes the angular-ui-router reference in your html file.
+(If this doesn't work, continue on).
 * In the index.html file, remove the MainCtrl ng-controller reference and the ng-include reference and include angular-ui-router's ui-view reference.
 When you're done, it should look like this:

 ```